 - There are many ways to pray: some of us may enjoy just sitting in the silence while adoring our Lord; some may enjoy silently praying the rosary or other devotions; others may engage in spiritual reading.
 There are many resources available in the front vestibule of the adoration chapel for parishioners to peruse if they choose to.

 - Please refrain from any activity that makes noise while in the adoration chapel – please, no praying out loud, headphones, music, etc. We always want to be respectful of our brothers and sisters who are also praying.

-- Please put your name in the book as you enter the door to the vestibule of the adoration chapel, even if you’re just stopping by for a few minutes – this helps us ensure that someone is always with our Lord while he is exposed in the monstrance.
+- Please use the kiosk to sign in.
+This helps us ensure that someone is always with our Lord while he is exposed in the monstrance.

-If you are interested in becoming a scheduled adorer in our adoration chapel, please contact one of our committee members.
+If you are interested in becoming a scheduled adorer in our adoration chapel, please visit Adoration Pro.
 Thank you for your prayerful consideration.
 St Patrick, pray for us!

-If you would like to support Perpetual Eucharistic Adoration at St. Patrick, or would like to sign up as an adorer, contact one of our Adoration Coordinators.
+If you would like to support Eucharistic Adoration at St. Patrick, contact a member of the Adoration Core Team.

 "God's love for us is poured out in the most blessed sacrament of the Eucharist where “the body and blood, together with the soul and divinity, of our Lord Jesus Christ and, therefore, the whole Christ is truly, really, and substantially contained."
 The Catechism of the Catholic Church